EYBlockchain/nightfall_3/README.md

 // Hashing computation to update the root for a newly inserted leaf at leafIndex = 0

 frontier        nodeValue  = hash ( left input   ,   right input   )       zeros

  [  ,              7.0     = hash (   15.0       ,        0        )    <--  0
     ,              3.0     = hash (    7.0       ,        0        )    <--  0
     ,              1.0     = hash (    3.0       ,        0        )    <--  0
     ,              0.0     = hash (    1.0       ,        0        )    <--  0
     ]
+                    ^ these are the values in our recalculated path from leafIndex = 0
 ```

 We will only use the `frontier` to inject sibling-nodes which are to the left of a leaf's path.
 More on that later.